djwackey/notes/Google Cloud certification exam/Associate Cloud Engineer.md

 ```

 99. Your finance team wants to view the billing report for your projects.
-You want
-to make sure that the finance team does not get additional permissions to
+You want to make sure that the finance team does not get additional permissions to the project.
-the project.
 What should you do?

-• A. Add the group for the finance team to roles/billing user role.
+  - A. Add the group for the finance team to roles/billing user role.
-• B. Add the group for the finance team to roles/billing admin role.
+  - B. Add the group for the finance team to roles/billing admin role.
-• C. Add the group for the finance team to roles/billing viewer role.
+  - C. Add the group for the finance team to roles/billing viewer role.
-• D. Add the group for the finance team to roles/billing project/Manager role.
+  - D. Add the group for the finance team to roles/billing project/Manager role.

-100. Your organization has strict requirements to control access to Google Cloud
-projects.
-You need to enable your Site Reliability Engineers (SREs) to approve
-requests from the Google Cloud support team when an SRE opens a support
+100. Your organization has strict requirements to control access to Google Cloud projects.
+You need to enable your Site Reliability Engineers (SREs) to approve requests from the Google Cloud support team when an SRE opens a support case.
-case.
 You want to follow Google-recommended practices.
-What should you
-do?
-• A. Add your SREs to roles/iam.roleAdmin role.
-• B. Add your SREs to roles/accessapproval.approver role.
-• C. Add your SREs to a group and then add this group to roles/
-iam.roleAdmin.role.
-• D. Add your SREs to a group and then add this group to roles/
-accessapproval.approver role.

-101. You need to host an application on a Compute Engine instance in a project
-shared with other teams.
-You want to prevent the other teams from
-accidentally causing downtime on that application.
-Which feature should you
-use?
-• A. Use a Shielded VM.
-• B. Use a Preemptible VM.
-• C. Use a sole-tenant node.
-• D. Enable deletion protection on the instance.

-102. Your organization needs to grant users access to query datasets in BigQuery
-but prevent them from accidentally deleting the datasets.
-You want a solution
-that follows Google-recommended practices.
 What should you do?

+  - A. Add your SREs to roles/iam.roleAdmin role.
+  - B. Add your SREs to roles/accessapproval.approver role.
+  - C. Add your SREs to a group and then add this group to roles/iam.roleAdmin.role.
+  - D. Add your SREs to a group and then add this group to roles/accessapproval.approver role.

+101. You need to host an application on a Compute Engine instance in a project shared with other teams.
+You want to prevent the other teams from accidentally causing downtime on that application.
+Which feature should you use?

+  - A. Use a Shielded VM.
+  - B. Use a Preemptible VM.
+  - C. Use a sole-tenant node.
+  - D. Enable deletion protection on the instance.

+102. Your organization needs to grant users access to query datasets in BigQuery but prevent them from accidentally deleting the datasets.
+You want a solution that follows Google-recommended practices.
+What should you do?

-• A. Add users to roles/bigquery user role only, instead of roles/bigquery
+  - A. Add users to roles/bigquery user role only, instead of roles/bigquery dataOwner.
-dataOwner.
-• B. Add users to roles/bigquery dataEditor role only, instead of roles/
+  - B. Add users to roles/bigquery dataEditor role only, instead of roles/bigquery dataOwner.
-bigquery dataOwner.
-• C. Create a custom role by removing delete permissions, and add
-users to that role only.
+  - C. Create a custom role by removing delete permissions, and add users to that role only.
-• D. Create a custom role by removing delete permissions.
-Add users to
-the group, and then add the group to the custom role.
+  - D. Create a custom role by removing delete permissions.
+Add users to the group, and then add the group to the custom role.

 103. You have a developer laptop with the Cloud SDK installed on Ubuntu.
-The
-Cloud SDK was installed from the Google Cloud Ubuntu package repository.
+The Cloud SDK was installed from the Google Cloud Ubuntu package repository.
 You want to test your application locally on your laptop with Cloud Datastore.
 What should you do?

-• A. Export Cloud Datastore data using gcloud datastore export.
+  - A. Export Cloud Datastore data using gcloud datastore export.
-• B. Create a Cloud Datastore index using gcloud datastore indexes
+  - B. Create a Cloud Datastore index using gcloud datastore indexes create.
-create.
-• C. Install the google-cloud-sdk-datastore-emulator component using
-the apt get install command.
+  - **`C. Install the google-cloud-sdk-datastore-emulator component using the apt get install command.`**
-• D. Install the cloud-datastore-emulator component using the gcloud
-components install command.
+  - D. Install the cloud-datastore-emulator component using the gcloud components install command.

 104. Your company set up a complex organizational structure on Google Cloud.
 The structure includes hundreds of folders and projects.
-Only a few team
-members should be able to view the hierarchical structure.
-You need to
-assign minimum permissions to these team members, and you want to follow
+Only a few team members should be able to view the hierarchical structure.
+You need to assign minimum permissions to these team members, and you want to follow Google-recommended practices.
-Google-recommended practices.
 What should you do?

-• A. Add the users to roles/browser role.
+  - A. Add the users to roles/browser role.
-• B. Add the users to roles/iam.roleViewer role.
+  - B. Add the users to roles/iam.roleViewer role.
-• C. Add the users to a group, and add this group to roles/browser.
+  - C. Add the users to a group, and add this group to roles/browser.
-• D. Add the users to a group, and add this group to roles/
+  - D. Add the users to a group, and add this group to roles/iam.roleViewer role.
-iam.roleViewer role.

-105. Your company has a single sign-on (SSO) identity provider that supports
-Security Assertion Markup Language (SAML) integration with service
+105. Your company has a single sign-on (SSO) identity provider that supports Security Assertion Markup Language (SAML) integration with service providers.
-providers.
 Your company has users in Cloud Identity.
-You would like users to
-authenticate using your company”s SSO provider.
+You would like users to authenticate using your company”s SSO provider.
 What should you do?

-• A. In Cloud Identity, set up SSO with Google as an identity provider to
-access custom SAML apps.
+  - A. In Cloud Identity, set up SSO with Google as an identity provider to access custom SAML apps.
-• B. In Cloud Identity, set up SSO with a third-party identity provider
-with Google as a service provider.
+  - B. In Cloud Identity, set up SSO with a third-party identity provider with Google as a service provider.
-• C. Obtain OAuth 2.0 credentials, configure the user consent screen,
-and set up OAuth 2.0 for Mobile & Desktop Apps.
+  - C. Obtain OAuth 2.0 credentials, configure the user consent screen, and set up OAuth 2.0 for Mobile & Desktop Apps.
-• D. Obtain OAuth 2.0 credentials, configure the user consent screen,
-and set up OAuth 2.0 for Web Server Applications.
+  - D. Obtain OAuth 2.0 credentials, configure the user consent screen, and set up OAuth 2.0 for Web Server Applications.

-106. Your organization has a dedicated person who creates and manages all
-service accounts for Google Cloud projects.
-You need to assign this person
-the minimum role for projects.
+106. Your organization has a dedicated person who creates and manages all service accounts for Google Cloud projects.
+You need to assign this person the minimum role for projects.
 What should you do?

-• A. Add the user to roles/iam.roleAdmin role.
+  - A. Add the user to roles/iam.roleAdmin role.
-• B. Add the user to roles/iam.securityAdmin role.
+  - B. Add the user to roles/iam.securityAdmin role.
-• C. Add the user to roles/iam.serviceAccountUser role.
+  - C. Add the user to roles/iam.serviceAccountUser role.
-• D. Add the user to roles/iam.serviceAccountAdmin role.
+  - D. Add the user to roles/iam.serviceAccountAdmin role.

-107. You are building an archival solution for your data warehouse and have
-selected Cloud Storage to archive your data.
-Your users need to be able to
-access this archived data once a quarter for some regulatory requirements.
+107. You are building an archival solution for your data warehouse and have selected Cloud Storage to archive your data.
+Your users need to be able to access this archived data once a quarter for some regulatory requirements.
 You want to select a cost-efficient option.
-Which storage option should you
+Which storage option should you use?

-use?
-• A. Cold Storage
+  - A. Cold Storage
-• B. Nearline Storage
+  - B. Nearline Storage
-• C. Regional Storage
+  - C. Regional Storage
-• D. Multi-Regional Storage
+  - D. Multi-Regional Storage

 108. A team of data scientists infrequently needs to use a Google Kubernetes Engine (GKE) cluster that you manage.
 They require GPUs for some long-running, non- restartable jobs.
 You want to minimize cost.
 What should you do?